State-of-the-Art ABAP Development with the ABAP RESTful Application Programming Model (RAP)

 What is RAP?

-The ABAP RESTful Application Programming Model (RAP) is an essential element of ABAP Cloud, the ABAP development model for building cloud-ready business apps, services, and extensions on SAP BTP, SAP S/4HANA Cloud, and SAP S/4HANA.
-RAP is the heart of ABAP Cloud for building transactional apps and extensions.
+The ABAP RESTful Application Programming Model (RAP) is an essential element of ABAP Cloud, the ABAP development model for building clean core compliant, cloud-ready business apps, services, and extensions on SAP BTP, SAP S/4HANA Cloud, and SAP S/4HANA.
+RAP is the heart of ABAP Cloud for building transactional business apps, services, and extensions.

-RAP consists of a set of concepts, tools, languages, and powerful frameworks which help developers both to build innovative, cloud-ready, enterprise applications and Web APIs; and to easily extend SAP standard applications on the ABAP platform, in the cloud as well as on-premise.
+RAP consists of a set of concepts, tools, languages, and powerful frameworks that help developers to build innovative, cloud-ready SAP Fiori applications, local and Web APIs; and to easily extend SAP standard applications on the ABAP platform, in the cloud as well as on-premise.

 RAP offers a standardized development flow based on Core Data Services (CDS), the ABAP language, and business services in the modern, Eclipse-based ABAP Development Tools (ADT).